Michigan Child Custody Lawyers

 As with any legal issue, the facts and circumstances of your unique situation should be discussed with our experienced and knowledgeable attorneys.
 We can help you out with this daunting situation as we strategize and develop your desire to relocate, or your opposition to the other parent’s relocation.

-Even though these are very challenging cases, we’ve successfully assisted clients on both ends of this dispute.
+Even though these are very challenging cases, our child custody lawyers have successfully assisted clients on both ends of this dispute.

 Factors Considered in Michigan Change of Domicile Cases